AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 **Constraints**:

 - Use of [sections](customize-template.md#sections-or-groups):
-   - Can only use one section, which generates 1 set of template elements
+   - Only one section can be used, generating a single set of template elements.

 **Supported aspect ratios**: